Elsburg

 Elsburg is a town in Ekurhuleni in the Gauteng province of South Africa.
 It is a town some 6 km south-east of Germiston.

 History

 Laid out on the farm Klippoortjie in 1887 and proclaimed a town in 1908.
 It was named after the owner, Commandant Johannes Marthinus Els.
-Els returned from the war and divided his farm among his remaining troops who had lost everything.
+Els returned from the Boer war and divided his farm among his remaining troops who had lost everything.
 It was administered by a health committee from 1908 and by a village council from 1938.
 Municipal status was achieved in October 1957.
 It almost became the capital of the goldfields instead of Johannesburg.